signifyd/magento2/doc/UserGuide.md

   - `chown -R www-data:www-data ${MAGENTO_HOME}/app/code/Signifyd/` and
   - `chmod -R u+w ${MAGENTO_HOME}/app/code/Signifyd/`.

-  Substitute the proper user and group for `www-data` if they are different.
+  Substitute the proper user and group for `www-data` if using different ones.
 6. Enable the plugin: `${MAGENTO_HOME}/bin/magento module:enable --clear-static-content Signifyd_Connect`
 7. Run setup:upgrade: `${MAGENTO_HOME}/bin/magento setup:upgrade`.
 You should see the line `Module 'Signifyd_Connect':` in the output.
 8. Re-enable the cache: `${MAGENTO_HOME}/bin/magento cache:enable --all`.